shoesareme/shoesareme.github.io/mathlogic/blog/index.md

 Uhh, this isn't really a good way to do this... but I don't really know any better way.

+## Updates

+I am working on blog 4 again, and I am unmotivated on blog 7.

+Unrelated, I wrote a paper involving machine learning and it got accepted into a conference.
+I will be gone for two weeks or more.

 ## MEGA Blog 7 - Pseudo-Mathematics (4/26/2025)

 Click [here](/mathlogic/blog/blog7) to read about it.
 This blog will be updated.
 Currently a WIP.